awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 **Prerequisites**

 Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster\.
 + The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
-The version can be the same as or up to two versions earlier or later than the Kubernetes version that you plan to deploy your cluster with\.
-However, the version cannot be more than two versions different to your Kubernetes version\.
+The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
+For example, if your cluster version is 1\.21, you can use `kubectl` version 1\.20,1\.21, or 1\.22 with it\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
-The latest supported Kubernetes version for Amazon EKS clusters is 1\.22\.

 For this tutorial, the version must be 1\.21 or later\.
 + The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles and service linked roles, AWS CloudFormation, and a VPC and related resources\.
 For more information, see [Actions, resources, and condition keys for Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html) and [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide\.

 Procedures are provided to create the resources with either `eksctl` or the AWS CLI\.
 You can also deploy the resources using the AWS Management Console, but those instructions aren't provided in this topic for simplicity\.